FelixAburto/Automating-Incident-Response-Tasks-with-Bash/README.md

 ### **Detection:**
    - We get an alert describing that the system that contains confidential files has been logged in and that the password has changed during off hours.
    - We try to log in with the password that the script sets to all accounts if unauthorized access to the file is detected.
-We are successful which comfirms that someone has tried to access confidential data.
+We are successful which confirms that someone has tried to access confidential data.
    - ***(Note: In a real world scenario you would want this password to be as secure as possible to avoid further access attempts.)***

 <p align="center">